littleburrojr/tips2/README.md

 Completed user stories:
 - Changed colors, fonts and layouts
-- Display tip amount for split bill
+- Display total amount for split bill between 2-4 people
 - View a total amount due
+- Can clear the bill amount field with X

 Issues:
 - First build of app started freezing at launch screen once I finished.
 I had to completely re-do from scratch.